Bird Counts

 BIRD COUNTS

-DuPage Birders Set Record Participation Rate for 2023 Spring Bird Count
+DuPage Birders Set Another Record Participation Rate for the 2024 Spring Bird Count.

-With the large number of birders in the field, you might think that we were able to find a record number of species as well.
-But that was not to be the case.
-All your efforts resulted in finding 171 species and 30,416 birds on this year’s SBC.
-Those numbers are considerably above the average of 155 species and 21,430 individuals over the 51-year history of the DuPage SBC.
-We did not challenge the record of 188 species set in 2018, but 171 species is among the higher species counts over the many years of completing the count.
+With so many birders in the field, you might think that we were able to find a record number of species as well.
+But, that was not the case.
+All your efforts resulted in finding 170 species and 25,553 birds on this year’s SBC.
+The number of species is below the long-term average of 177 while the number of birds found is slightly above average.
+We did not challenge the record of 188 species set in 2018.

-Please check links in the right column to view the detailed data for this year as well as two tables with historical information – one for the period 1973-2000 and another from 2001 to the present.
-You can explore the data on your own to look for long-term trends in our DuPage County spring birds.
+The complete results of the 2024 SBC can be found under Bird Counts on the DBC website.
+In addition to the 2024 SBC results, there also is historical information on the SBC results included in two tables – one for the period 1973-2000 and another from 2001 to the present.
+You can explore the data on your own to look for long term trends in our DuPage County spring birds.

 I would like to acknowledge and thank the Area Captains who do the all work to organize and assure coverage of all the birding areas in the county for the SBC.
-They are Dave Hodge, Kyle Wiktor, Nancy Allured, Dave Yeager, Mike Kalscheur, Urs Geiser, Eric Secker, Jeff Reiter, Glenn Perricone, Jim Huebler, Peter Kasper, Stephanie Lyons-Olsen and Chuck Olsen, Susan Kaley, Linda Radtke, Joe Suchecki, Mike Madsen, and Jim Green.
-I very much appreciate all of their efforts and prompt reporting, which makes my job as complier much easier.
+They are Liza Gray, Kyle Wiktor, Nancy Allured, Dave Yeager, Mike Kalscheur, Urs Geiser, Diann Bilderback, Jeff Reiter, Glenn Perricone, Jim Huebler, Dave Splea, Jodie and Jerry Zamirowski, Susan Kaley, Linda Radtke, Joe Suchecki, Mike Madsen, and Jim Green.
+I very much appreciate all of their efforts and prompt reporting which makes my job as complier much easier.

 Joe Suchecki